Cobra Power Station Crash Course

 Charging The Cobra Power Station

-There are a few different ways to charge the Power Station using the “input” port on the front of the unit.
-The easiest (and quickest) is via an AC wall outlet at home with the included charging cable, although you can use the included 12V adaptor to charge the unit while you drive.
+There are a few ways to charge the Power Station using the “input” port on the front of the unit.
+The easiest (and quickest) way is via an AC wall outlet at home with the included charging cable, although you can also use the included 12V adapter to charge the unit while driving.

 If you have a generator or a compatible solar panel, you can use either to recharge the Cobra Power Station.
 The Power Station is fully charged when the input light turns solid green.

-In our experience, the Cobra Power Station does well under heavy usage and can provide juice for any number of occasions.
-However, if you expect to use it for extended periods for any reason, where the internal battery may drop to 20 percent or below, allow time to recharge the unit.
+In our experience, the Cobra Power Station performs well under heavy usage and can provide juice for any number of occasions.
+However, if you expect to use it for extended periods, where the internal battery may drop to 20 percent or below, allow time to recharge the unit.

 If the Cobra Power Station has a low internal battery, it could take up to 4.5 hours to recharge fully via an AC wall outlet.
 We recommend charging the unit overnight if possible so it’s ready for the next day.